mjsouthcott/03-password-generator/README.md

 ## Description

 This website uses JavaScript to generate random passwords.
-The user can specify the password length (between 8 and 128 characters) and select the types of characters the password will contain (lowercase and uppercase letters, numbers and special characters).
+The user can specify the password length (between 8 and 128 characters) and select the types of characters that the password will contain (lowercase and uppercase letters, numbers and special characters).
 It meets all of the acceptance criteria specified by the customer, such as ensuring that the password contains at least 1 of each of the selected character types.

 ## Installation